Slack vs Microsoft Teams vs Webex

 The interface of the application maintains a simple design, keeping all capabilities easy to understand and use.

-Key features that draw interest to Webex Teams are:
+Key Webex features that draw interest to Webex are:

 - End-to-end data encryption

-- Integration with state-of-the-art software such as Salesforce, GoogleDrive, Dropbox and many more
+- Integration with state-of-the-art software like Salesforce, GoogleDrive, Dropbox, and many more

 - Access to artificial intelligence and bots